ocaml/platform-blog/opam-2-2-0-alpha.md

 transparent as possible) is queued already and should be available in 2.2.0~alpha2 as another option.

-1. Check that you have all dependencies installed: autoconf, make, mingw or msvc gcc/g++ compiler
+1. Check that you have all dependencies installed: Autoconf, Make, MinGW, or MSVC GCC
 2. Download & extract the [opam archive](https://github.com/ocaml/opam/releases/download/2.2.0-alpha/opam-full-2.2.0-alpha.tar.gz)
 3. In the directory launch `make cold [OCAML_PORT=mingw64|mingw|msvc64|msvc|auto]`
 4. A coffee later, you now have an opam executable!